-E) Recommendations
+Recommendations

 Resurgent and many other creditors have developed and utilize sophisticated processes to allow it to manage large numbers of bankruptcy accounts accurately and efficiently.
 As an alternative to attaching the last pre-petition statement, Resurgent proposes that the Courts adopt an "Account Summary" approach.
-Under this approach, each claim would be accompanied by an Account Summary similar to the attached.
+Under this approach, each claim would be accompanied by an Account Summary Form similar to the attached.
 The summary would include information necessary to identify and describe the account, such as the debtor name, truncated social security number and account number, account balance, and charge-off date.
-Because the summary would be electronically generated from creditor records, preparation of the summary would impose a relatively small burden, while still providing the debtor and the Court with ample information to understand and evaluate the claim.
+Because the summary would be electronically generated from creditor records, preparation of the summary would impose a relatively small burden on claimants, while still providing the debtor and the Court with ample information to understand and evaluate the claim.
 Use of the summary would eliminate the need for a separate itemization; the detail regarding principal and interest would be set forth in the summary.
-Additionally, the summary won't include the borrower's purchase history-or in the cases of medical accounts his treatment history-preserving the borrower's need and right to privacy regarding his personal affairs.
+Additionally, the summary will not include the borrower's purchase history-or in the cases of medical accounts his treatment history-preserving the borrower's need for and right to privacy regarding his personal affairs.

-We also recommend deletion of the itemization requirement; as discussed above, it is not practicable for credit card creditors to comply.
+We also recommend deletion of the itemization requirement; as discussed above, it is not practicable for credit card creditors to comply, nor does it provide the debtor or the court with meaningful information regarding the current status of the account.